maxdiluca/massimilianodiluca/content/home/collaborate.md

   css_class = ""
 +++

-I supervise PhD students, postdoctoral researchers, MSc students, and interdisciplinary teams working at the intersection of perception science, XR, haptics, computational modelling, and human-AI interaction.
-Current recruitment priorities include active perception in mixed reality, sensorimotor interaction with virtual objects, AI-driven avatars for music performance, perceptual limits of latency and synchrony, and measurement methods for XR systems.
+I welcome enquiries from students, postdoctoral researchers, academic collaborators, and industry partners working across perception science, XR, haptics, computational modelling, and human-AI interaction.

+Current priorities include active perception in mixed reality, sensorimotor interaction with virtual objects, AI-driven avatars for music performance, perceptual limits of latency and synchrony, and measurement methods for XR systems.
-### Supervision and research environment

-I have supervised six PhD students to completion and currently supervise doctoral, MSc, postdoctoral, and interdisciplinary research teams across Psychology, Computer Science, XR, haptics, computational modelling, and music interaction.
-My supervision emphasises reproducible methods, technically grounded experimentation, open resources, and translation beyond the originating project.
+### Routes into the lab

-Prospective students and collaborators should contact me with a short description of their research question, relevant background, and how their interests connect to the [VR Lab](https://virtualrealitylab.netlify.app/), [BhamXR](https://www.birmingham.ac.uk/research/centres-institutes/bhamxr), [ARME](https://arme-project.co.uk/), [EXPLORA](https://explora-network.github.io/web/index.html), or XR interaction research.
+- **Self-funded PhD applicants:** send a short research idea, your relevant background, and how the project would connect to perception science, XR, haptics, computational modelling, or human-AI interaction.
+- **EXPLORA doctoral network enquiries:** describe your interest in active perception of materials, objects, or spaces, and how your background fits the network's interdisciplinary training goals.
+- **MSc and BSc projects:** describe the kind of project you want to work on, the skills you want to build, and any relevant technical, experimental, or creative experience.
+- **Internships and research placements:** include your availability, preferred duration, and whether you are interested in experiments, software, XR systems, data analysis, public engagement, or lab support.
+- **Postdoctoral and collaborator enquiries:** outline the question, method, funding route, and how the work connects to the lab's current research.
+- **Industry partnerships:** explain the practical problem, audience, dataset, device, or demonstrator you want to develop, and what a useful collaboration would produce.

-The most productive projects usually sit between psychology, computer science, engineering, creative practice, and industry needs.
-The lab culture is interdisciplinary, empirical, technically grounded, and oriented toward outputs that can be used by other researchers, practitioners, or public partners.
+The most productive projects sit between psychology, computer science, engineering, creative practice, and industry needs.
+The research environment emphasises reproducible methods, technically grounded experimentation, open resources, and outputs that can be used beyond the originating project.

+Useful starting points include the [VR Lab](https://virtualrealitylab.netlify.app/), [BhamXR](https://www.birmingham.ac.uk/research/centres-institutes/bhamxr), [ARME](https://arme-project.co.uk/), [EXPLORA](https://explora-network.github.io/web/index.html), and XR interaction research.

 [Get in touch through the contact form](#contact)